Flutter Getx App Tutorial Explained

 );

-Here _taskController is an instance of GetxController.
+Here _taskController is an instance of a controller that extends GetxController.

-Getx refresh a list
+GetX refresh a list

 If you add things dynamically or remove or update, you might not get new value immediately without refreshing the list.